OrionBench: Benchmarking Time Series Generative Models in the Service of the End-User: Evaluation

 \textbf{Benchmark Usage.} \bench is available to all users through a single command, as illustrated in Figure~\ref{fig:benchmark_api}.
 Users specify the list of pipelines, datasets, and metrics they are interested in and pass them to the \texttt{benchmark} function.
 The output result is stored as a detailed \texttt{.csv} file that signals performance metrics for each pipeline, such as accuracy, precision, recall, and F1 score.
 It also shows the status of the run -- whether it was successful or not, total execution time, and the runtime for each internal primitive.

-\textbf{Qualitative Performance.} Once we obtain the detailed sheet, we can aggregate the results per pipeline and dataset.
-Typically, we are interested in the F1 score; however, users can alter the metric of interest. \bench summarizes the results automatically to produce: (1) an overview of the performance of each pipeline on each dataset, and (2) a leaderboard showing the number of times a pipeline surpassed \texttt{ARIMA} in each one of the benchmark datasets.
-Figure~\ref{fig:f1score} depicts the F1 score obtained for each dataset on average.
+\textbf{Qualitative Performance.} Figure~\ref{fig:f1score} depicts the F1 score obtained for each dataset on average.
 The score achieved by each pipeline differs based on the dataset and its properties.
-We can see that \texttt{AER} is the highest-performing pipeline overall, although \texttt{LSTM DT} competes with \texttt{AER} in some cases.
+We can see that \texttt{AER} is the highest-performing pipeline overall.
 Another interesting observation is that \texttt{LSTM AE}, \texttt{TadGAN}, \texttt{VAE}, and \texttt{Dense AE} are not effective at detecting point anomalies.
 These pipelines are all reconstruction-based and are susceptible to anomalous regions when computing the deviation between the original and reconstructed signal, producing anomaly scores with reduced peaks at these points.
 Anomalies thus pass by undetected~\cite{wong2022aer}.
 This is clearly demonstrated in the Yahoo S5 datasets, where F1 scores for A3 \& A4 datasets are low compared to those for A1 \& A2.
 Furthermore, the \texttt{Azure AD} pipeline frequently flags segments as anomalous.
 This strategy works for datasets with a lot of anomalies, such as Yahoo S5.
 We therefore notice an increased F1 score there compared to other datasets.

 \textbf{Leaderboard.} Table~\ref{tab:leaderboard} compares the performance of each pipeline and reports the number of datasets for which it outperforms \texttt{ARIMA}.
 Out of 14 datasets, \texttt{AER} is outperforming \texttt{ARIMA} for 13, while \texttt{Azure AD} is performing worse for all datasets.
 Since the benchmark was executed for 5 iterations, we report the median result.
 However, pipelines are stochastic and might perform differently between runs.
 Therefore, \user{s} are left to wonder whether the rankings provided in the leaderboard are robust and trustworthy.
 Using Spearman's rank correlation, $\rho = 0.916$, we find that the best pipelines are consistent across runs.
 Similarly, pipelines at the lower end of the table are stable in their rankings.
 On the other hand, the middle part of the table is subject to change as \texttt{TadGAN}, \texttt{LSTM AE}, \texttt{VAE}, \texttt{LNN}, and \texttt{Dense AE} compete with one another.
 The exact ranking of each pipeline in all runs is shown in Table~\ref{tab:ranks} in the Appendix.